amlalejini/DISSERTATION---EVOLVING-PHENOTYPICALLY-PLASTIC-DIGITAL-ORGANISMS/supporting/2021-05-06-msu-requested-revisions.md

 - [x] Page 80 the spacing after 4.3.1 is too large.
 Remove one of the double spaces.
 Review your entire document to ensure that the spacing between headings and text is consistent throughout the document.
   - RESPONSE: use `raggedbottom` environment for entire document...

-- [ ] Please submit the signed Approval Form.
+- [x] Please submit the signed Approval Form.
 This form is taken as evidence that your document has been examined and approved by the major professor.
 The approval form, with the required signatures can be submitted to the Graduate School by email to msuetds.approval@grd.msu.edu .
 The approval form may be found at: https://grad.msu.edu/etd/Required-Paperwork-and-Surveys.
   - RESPONSE: Filled out new form.
 Check with Charles if he received an email.
+    - Charles found email in spam.

 - [x] Please submit the IRB Approval letter if human subjects were used or the IACUC letter if animal subjects were used.
 This may be submitted to the Graduate School by email to msuetds.approval@grd.msu.edu *****NOTE: if you used human subjects and your name does not appear on the IRB Letter you must provide documentation that you are an approved researcher on the project.
 Either send a screenshot from the “CLICK” site where you are listed as a researcher OR have your PI send an email to msuetds.approval@grd.msu.edu stating the IRB number, the project title and that you are an approved researcher on the project.
 (If you used animal subjects, your name does not need to appear on the IACUC letter.)